 How Automated Testing Works

-I have a bug to fix.
-I load up the test runner and push the Run button, and a green progress bar showing the progress of the run of its test suite appears.
-A few seconds or minutes later, the test run is complete, and I see that the bar is still green, so the system is in working order on my workstation.
-I add a new test, which consists of writing a few lines of code that demonstrate the bug I’m going to fix; I hit Save; and I hit Run again.
-This time, the bar turns red, and shows him that the test I’ve just written is failing.
-I fix the bug, push Run again, and the tests go green again — telling me not only that my fix worked, but also that I didn’t break anything else in the system in the process.
+Add a new test, which consists of writing a few lines of code that demonstrate the bug you’re going to fix; hit Save; then hit Run again.
+This time, the bar turns red, and shows that the test you’ve just written is failing.
+You fix the bug, push Run again, and the tests go green again — telling you not only that your fix worked, but also that you didn’t break anything else in the system in the process.

-- First, I didn’t have to wait long to get the results of the automated test run.
-If it took ten minutes, or an hour, or overnight, to get the results, I wouldn’t run the test suite before I started developing, and there’s a possibility that the code or the test suite would already be buggy.
-When I finally ran the test suite, and the tests went red, I’d think I had introduced a bug in an unrelated part of the system, and I’d waste time trying to figure out how I could possibly have broken it.
+- First, you didn’t have to wait long to get the results of the automated test run.
+If it took ten minutes, or an hour, or overnight, to get the results, you wouldn’t run the test suite before you started developing, and there’s a possibility that the code or the test suite would already be buggy.
+When you finally ran the test suite, and the tests went red, you’d think you had introduced a bug in an unrelated part of the system, and you’d waste time trying to figure out how you could possibly have broken it.
 For some projects, it’s worthwhile having a separate suite of “slow tests”, which can be run less frequently, but it’s crucial to keep the normal test run snappy in order to make it useful.

-- Second, I didn’t have to inspect the output of the test run in order to figure out whether the tests passed or failed.
-The test suite contains not just the script to exercise the system, but also the expected output, and I get a simple red/green indicator that everything is okay, out of a suite that may be thousands or tens of thousands of individual tests.
+- Second, you didn’t need to inspect the output of the test run in order to figure out whether the tests passed or failed.
+The test suite contains not just the script to exercise the system, but also the expected output.
+You get a simple red/green indicator that everything is okay, out of a suite that may be thousands or tens of thousands of individual tests.

-- Fourth, I tested the test.
-I verified that if the bug was present, the test failed.
+- Fourth, you tested the test.
+You verified that if the bug was present, the test failed.

-In this case, I’m testing the test by writing the test before the code that’s supposed to make it pass.
-This approach is called Test-Driven Development (TDD) or Behavior-Driven Development,and it’s widely believed to improve code quality and speed up development, for a variety of reasons.
-But, while TDD is more convenient in many cases, I still get a lot of benefit from automated tests written after the fact.
+In this case, you’re testing the test by writing the test before the code that’s supposed to make it pass.
+This approach is called Test-Driven Development (TDD) or Behavior-Driven Development (BDD), and it’s widely believed to improve code quality and speed up development, for a variety of reasons.
+But, while TDD/BDD is more convenient in many cases, you can still get benefits from automated tests written after the fact.

-Of course, it’s still possible that I could introduce a bug that the existing test suite won’t catch.
-I still have to be careful and think about what I’m doing.
-But a good test suite will catch almost all of
+Of course, it’s always possible that you can introduce a bug that the existing test suite won’t catch.
+You still have to be careful and think about what you’re doing.
+But a good test suite will catch almost all of the potential slip-ups.

 There are other benefits of automated tests besides just reducing the number of bugs.
-A kind of automated test called an “acceptance test”serves not only to catch bugs, but also to document customer requirements.
-There are special tools for maintaining automatic acceptance tests in a form that’s understandable and even editable by non-technical customers: FitNesse and Cucumber are two of the most popular.
+A kind of automated test called an “acceptance test” serves not only to catch bugs, but also to document customer requirements.
+There are special tools for maintaining automatic acceptance tests in a form that’s understandable and even editable by non-technical customers.

 Automated “unit tests” also provide a similar value for reusable modules of code, documenting what those modules do, and don’t do, to future programmers — as well as documenting how to use them — enhancing the practical reusability of those modules, reducing future development effort.
 And test-driven development is widely believed to improve the internal design of software-something that’s invisible to users, but reduces the cost of later changes.